smix8/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **docks/scene_tree/ask_before_revoking_unique_name** :ref:`🔗<class_EditorSettings_property_docks/scene_tree/ask_before_revoking_unique_name>`

-If ``true``, displays a confirmation dialog before left-clicking the "percent" icon next to a node name in the Scene tree dock.
+If ``true``, displays a confirmation dialog after left-clicking the "percent" icon next to a node name in the Scene tree dock.
 When clicked, this icon revokes the node's scene-unique name, which can impact the behavior of scripts that rely on this scene-unique name due to identifiers not being found anymore.

 .. rst-class:: classref-item-separator